-We are organising a number of webinars on Standard Essential Patents (SEPs) in winter/spring 2021 so that we can take stock of the state-of-play, share some of the ideas developed under recent actions and discuss with stakeholders potential improvements to the framework governing SEPs.
+We organised a number of webinars on Standard Essential Patents (SEPs) in winter/spring 2021 to take stock of the state-of-play, share some of the ideas developed under recent actions and discuss with stakeholders potential improvements to the framework governing SEPs.

-See the full schedule of the webinar series on Standard Essential Patents.
+See more on the webinar series on Standard Essential Patents.

 To ensure that Europe is well positioned in today’s competitive global environment, the Commission supports a smooth and balanced functioning of the system for standard essential patents (SEPs).
 This includes removing unnecessary barriers in the market for the licensing of SEPs.